-- 12. The following items are prohibited: - Skateboards, roller blades, skates, trading cards, collectible items, hand-held games, remote control cars, iPods, phones, hard bats, baseballs, knives, dangerous toys, and sharp objects.
-Students should not be in the fall zones on any playground equipment. - The school will not be responsible for lost, stolen, damaged, or exchanged items.
-Under no circumstances are toys to be brought or sold at school. - Reminder: All students should display respect for one another.
+12. The following items are prohibited:

+Skateboards, roller blades, skates, collectible items, hand-held games, remote control cars, iPods, phones, hard bats, baseballs, knives, dangerous toys, and sharp objects.

+Students should not be in the fall zones on any playground equipment.

+WRES will not be responsible for items that are lost, stolen, damaged, traded.
+Under no circumstance are items to be bought or sold at school.

+Reminder: All students should display respect for one another.
 Anyone wishing to take part in a game should be allowed to do so.